I have received the below comments in relation to the last post about the differences between calibration, verification, and validation.

 the tolerance limit is 2000*0.025 = +/-50 mmWC,

 The error of the DPLG based on calibration result at 1500 is 19.

 Based on the manufacturer specs, it is within the +/- 50 tolerance limit, therefore it is PASSED.

 The same process of verification with the pressure gauge is applied.

 Take note that during verification, we follow a specification to determine the acceptance criteria.

 Because of verification, we confirmed that the DPLG is within manufacturer specification and therefore, re-calibration and/or adjustment is not needed.

 As we continue in this stage, we define again validation as “ensuring” the acceptability of the implemented measurement process.

-Which is in this example, the suitability of the tank to be used as a Liquid oxygen storage and monitoring.
+Which is in this example, the suitability of the tank to be used as a storage and monitoring for Liquid Oxygen (L0X)

-During validation, we will consider the whole system, where all the instruments installed are functioning to its specification, resulting to an output based on the intended purpose.
+During validation, we will consider the entire system, where all the instruments installed are functioning to its specification, resulting in an output based on the intended purpose.